-- INTERVENTION PROGRAMS
+- INTERVENTION PROGRAMS LISTS

-LISTS

 - WALKTHROUGH DATA

 - OTHER

-- Step 1: List all identified in the data as problem statements - Step 2: Number the needs in order of priority with #1 being the most important - Step 3: After reviewing the needs identified in all areas, determine how
+Step 2: Number the needs in order of priority with #1 being the most important

+Step 3: After reviewing the needs identified in all areas, determine how

 Many of the demographics needs will be addressed in this year's improvement plan.
 Remember, not every need can be addressed.
 Prioritizing is important